Cervical Cancer

 Diagnosis and Staging

-An examination under anesthesia (EUA), done as an outpatient procedure under general anesthesia.
-Your gynecologic oncologist will evaluate your bladder, rectum, and tissues surrounding your cervix for cancer spread.
+- A EUA (examination under anesthesia).
+Done as an outpatient procedure under general anesthesia, a gynecologic oncologist evaluates the bladder, rectum, and tissues surrounding the cervix for cancer spread.

-• A CT (computed tomography) scan, which converts data from different angles of X-ray images of your body into pictures on a monitor.
+- A CT (computed tomography) scan.
+CTs convert data from different angles of X-ray images of the body into pictures on a monitor.

-• An MRI (magnetic resonance imaging) test, which uses powerful magnetic fields to create a 3D picture of your lower abdomen and pelvis to detect tumors.
+- An MRI (magnetic resonance imaging) test.
+MRIs use powerful magnetic fields to create a 3D picture of the lower abdomen and pelvis to detect tumors.

-• A PET (positron emission tomography) scan, which uses a small amount of radionuclide glucose (sugar) injected into a vein.
-The PET scanner rotates around your body and makes a picture of where glucose is being used in your body.
+- A PET (positron emission tomography) scan.
+PET scans use a small amount of radionuclide glucose (sugar) injected into a vein.
+The PET scanner rotates around the body and creates a picture of where glucose is being in the body.
 Malignant tumor cells show up brighter than normal cells do.

 Stages